Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting: Data Sources and Preprocessing

 \subsection{IBTrACS: Reference Dataset for Intensity and Track}

-IBTrACS \cite{knapp2010international} provides a comprehensive record of TC tracks and intensity estimates compiled from all Regional Specialized Meteorological Centers and other TC warning agencies, including the Joint Typhoon Warning Center.
-We use IBTrACS in two complementary ways.
-First, the 6-hourly best-track locations define the TC-following domains used to extract area-averaged ERA5 synoptic predictors.
-Second, the observed maximum sustained surface (10 m) wind speeds are compared in each forecast lead time (24, 48, 72, 96 and 120 hours) to create the DELV24, DELV48, DELV72, DELV96, and DELV120 intensity change targets (in units m/s).
-TC intensity is commonly estimated with the satellite-based Dvorak method, which is systematically biased for weak and intense hurricanes \cite{knaff2010evaluation}.
-To minimize potential biases related to Dvorak intensity estimates, we restrict our analysis to the North Atlantic, where routine aircraft reconnaissance missions provide regular in situ measurements of the true TC intensity.
-We select 247 long-lived Atlantic hurricanes (2000–2021) with lifetimes of at least four days before landfall for analysis.
+IBTrACS \cite{knapp2010international} provides six-hourly best-track positions and intensity estimates.
+Best-track locations define TC-following domains used to extract area-averaged ERA5 predictors, while maximum sustained surface (10 m) wind speeds are used to compute intensity change targets at forecast lead times of 24, 48, 72, 96 and 120 hours (DELV24, DELV48, ..., DELV120 in m/s).
+To minimize potential biases related to Dvorak intensity estimates, we restrict our analysis to the North Atlantic basin, where routine aircraft reconnaissance missions provide regular in situ measurements of TC intensity.
+We select 247 long-lived Atlantic TCs from 2000 to 2021 with lifetime of at least four days prior to landfall.